 Day 14- Las Vegas

-Where to begin on your 2 week West Coast Itinerary
+Where to begin on your 2 week West Coast USA Itinerary

-We recommend starting your 2 week West Coast trip in Seattle.
+We recommend starting your 2 week West Coast USA itinerary in Seattle.
 It is an incredible city surrounded by mountains, water, and forests.
-For a detailed guide on all the things to do in Seattle check out our post, but in the meantime here is a rundown.
+It’s also incredibly quirky so a must on any west coast itinerary.

 Things to do in Seattle